 Using metadata to visualize the content in your collections

-A user who accesses a DAM system for the first time may only have a vague idea of what type of content he can expect to find.
-Your FotoWare DAM system can be set up to give users visual clues as to how they can use it: A taxonomy shown next to the thumbnail grid can expose file types, categories, keywords or any other type of information that you believe users will find helpful in navigating content.
+A user who accesses a DAM system for the first time may only have a vague idea of what type of content they can expect to find.
+Your FotoWare DAM system can be set up to give users visual clues as to how they can use it: A taxonomy shown next to the thumbnail grid can expose file types, categories, keywords, or any other type of information that you believe users will find helpful in navigating content.

 Learn more: Taxonomies

 When users upload content to FotoWeb, the uploader's user name is stored in the uploaded files' metadata.
 This can be used to filter archive content.
 A user who opens an archive with uploaded assets may, for example, only be allowed to see and edit the files which they have uploaded.
 While other users' files may also be in the same physical location, the FotoWeb archive has a search associated with the archive's access list so users only see their own files.

 See an example of how this can be implemented on the FotoWeb upload area.